 Car GPS models also suffer from relatively slow response times, do not have the accuracy to narrow down the search for the cache, and don’t perform too well under trees.

-You can also use the GPS built into modern Smart Phones, and there are geocaching phone apps for a variety of platforms that let you interact with the geocaching web site whilst in the field.
+You can also use the GPS built into modern Smart Phones, and there are geocaching phone apps for a variety of platforms that let you interact with the geocaching website while in the field.

-Garmin do a range of popular units, from the basic eTrex, to the more complex models, where you can purchase O/S maps.
+Garmin does a range of popular units, from the basic eTrex to the more complex models, where you can purchase O/S maps.